 - -It's "complicated".
-Not much best practice.
-More and more tools are appearing.
-Operational experience is the keyword. - -Risks of failure (failure to sign, failure to update) which will result in your zone disappearing - -Specification has changed several times since the 90s - -NSEC Allow(ed|s) for zone enumeration. - -Until Kaminsky, maybe not obvious enough why we needed DNSSEC. - -Delay in getting the root signed (politics)
+Requires more work.
+Tools will help with this.
+Operational experience is the keyword. - -Risks of failure (failure to sign, failure to update) what will result in your zone disappearing - -Specification has changed several times since the 90s - -NSEC Allow(ed|s) for zone enumeration. - -Until Kaminsky, maybe not obvious enough why we needed DNSSEC. - -The root (.) is not yet signed it's political...